 - Cynthia Ulreich named Oakland University School of Nursing's Jonas Scholarship Award winner

-- Oakland University Center for Human Animal Interventions to host learning summit
+- Oakland University offers Animal Assisted Interventions conference

 School of Nursing

-The baccalaureate, master's, and DNP programs at Oakland University are accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation).
+The baccalaureate degree in nursing/master's degree in nursing/Doctor of Nursing Practice and post-graduate APRN certificate at Oakland University are accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/ccne-accreditation).